 Brunch in Paris with a French Touch:

 Located on one of Paris’ most charming streets, rue des Martyrs, Coquelicot is a little bakery with a big view.
 Head there early to get a seat on the terrace, where you can enjoy a cup of coffee and an oeuf à la coque as you watch the city wake up.

 Vegans and vegetarians shouldn’t feel left out when it comes to brunch in Paris.
 There is an increasing amount of morning meal options for plant-based eaters in Paris.
 Supernature has a vegan brunch for 25 euro and Le Potager de Charlotte hosts a “Petit Déjeuner Tardif” on Sunday mornings with plenty of vegan and vegetarian options.

 Our many classes at Cook’n With Class Paris make the best activity during the Winter months!
+Who are we kidding, a French cooking class in Paris is always a good idea no matter the season.
 Be sure to check out our newest classes too!
-Our Vegan French desserts class and Gluten-free French desserts class swap off every other Saturday and our favorite Chocolate Making Course is back from Feb 6-April 24, every Wednesday at 2 pm!
 You have so many wonderful options for cooking in Paris, so take advantage!